 Open Access Maced J Med Sci.
+2019 Jul 15; 7(13):2127-2132.

 based on clinical examination and echocardiography findings.
 However, most symptoms occur at the later stage of the disease, which usually leads to late diagnosis and increased morbidity and mortality.
 Most RHD cases we face in the clinics in Indonesia are greater than moderate in severity due to low health literacy population. of the low-income Echocardiography has been used widely to confirm the diagnosis, determine the aetiology of MS and its severity, and evaluation of other valve lesions.
-It can also provide more detailed information which helps to decide for the management, whether percutaneous or surgical intervention [6].
+It can also provide more detailed information which helps to decide for the management, whether it is percutaneous or surgical intervention [6].